If you or a loved one has a problem gambling then help is at hand.

 Over in the state of Michigan the Michigan Gaming Control Board (MGCB) is in charge in keeping players safe and is the state regulator for all online gambling.

-The Michigan Health and Human Services have put together some great to content to help you identify problems and get the help you need and if you go their website using the link below, you will find wider resources to organizations such as Gamblers Anonymous, Health Management Systems of America Gambling Treatment Program and National Foundation for Credit Counseling to help get any personal finances in order that might be in disarray due to gambling.
+The Michigan Health and Human Services have put together some great content to help you identify problems and get the help you need; you go their website using the link below.
+You will find wider resources to organizations such as Gamblers Anonymous, Health Management Systems of America Gambling Treatment Program and National Foundation for Credit Counseling to help get any personal finances in order that might be in disarray due to gambling.

 Here you will find a wealth of information including links to help friends and family members and webinars and workshops you can attend.
 It runs real life meetings to help you combat addiction issues that have arisen through gambling.

-The Council works in tandem with the DGE to offer the self-exclusion program covering igaming as well as land-based casino gambling.
+The Council works in tandem with the state regulator, the NJDGE, to offer the self-exclusion program covering igaming as well as land-based casino gambling.